 Before I took a deep dive into my skin detox, I also wanted to consider other lifestyle habits that factor into the appearance and health of my skin.
 The most obvious factor is food.
 Full disclosure: I'm not a super-healthy eater.
 In fact, I eat out frequently and often indulge in decadent menu items.
 That being said, I am very careful about where my food is sourced to avoid harmful chemicals and additives and to be more sustainable as well.

 And because I'm genuinely passionate about the experience of eating delicious food and trying new things, I decided not to make any drastic changes to my diet.
 As a compromise, I cut out soda and gradually cut back on sweets (going cold-turkey on dessert would be masochistic).
-So during this two-month skincare trial, I replaced all soda and juice with water and went from eating a dessert a day to a few times a week.
+So during this two-month skincare trial, I replaced all soda and juice with water, and went from eating a dessert a day to a few times a week.
 And now let's get into the routine…

 THE MORNING ROUTINE